bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

     is equal to the value's `productId`
     (the field chosen as the `keyArgument`).
-    Consult the section _Making range queries using a value field_ below if you need to address this limitation and find out how to make range queries using one of the value's fields.
+    Consult the section _Making range queries using a value field_ below if you want to find out how to make range queries using one of the value's fields.

 ## Apply the schema to the gateway